essandess/adblock2privoxy/adblock2privoxy/INSTALL.rst

 You can create your own binary package for adblock2privoxy.
 There are two ways:

 	* Use scripts from `distribution` folder
-	* Or do the same actions as for installing from sources, but use "--prefix=[package directory]" option on configure step.
+	* Or do the same actions as for installing from sources, but use `--prefix=[package directory]` option on configure step.
 After that you put content of [package directory] to package or archive.